-Like almost every other state, Georgia has passed legislation requiring vehicle owners to carry certain minimum amounts of liability car insurance, in the event that they cause a traffic accident on the state's roads and highways.
-In this article, we'll explain Georgia's minimum coverage rules, and we'll touch on other key details related to auto insurance in Georgia.
+Georgia requires vehicle owners to carry certain minimum amounts of liability car insurance, in the event that they cause a traffic accident on the state's roads and highways.
+In this article, we'll discuss:

 Georgia follows a "fault" system when it comes to financial responsibility for a car accident.
-This means that an at-fault driver is liable for any personal injury or property damage resulting from the crash, and his or her liability insurance policy will be looked to first in order to satisfy the financial impact of these losses (called "damages" in legalese).
-In Georgia, a person injured in an auto accident can look for compensation for damages in one of three ways:
+This means that an at-fault driver is liable for any personal injury or property damage resulting from the crash, and their liability insurance policy will be used to satisfy the financial impact of these losses (called "damages" in legalese).

-Georgia requires that the owner of a motor vehicle carry liability insurance on his or her vehicle.
+Georgia requires that the owner of a motor vehicle registered in the state carry liability insurance on their vehicle.
 The minimum liability coverage you are required to carry in Georgia is:

 Your liability coverage will kick in if any family member is driving your vehicle, or if you've given someone else permission to use it.
 It will likely also cover you if you get into an accident in a rental car.

 Finally, remember that the liability coverage we discussed here doesn't apply to your own injuries or vehicle damage after a car accident.
 You'll need different (additional) coverage for that if you're involved in a car accident and no one else's coverage applies to your losses.
 For example, personal injury protection (PIP) or MedPay coverage can be used to pay your car accident medical bills, and collision coverage can pay for repairs to (or replacement of) your damaged vehicle after a car accident.

 Georgia does not require that every motorist purchase uninsured/underinsured motorist coverage (UIM), as long as the policyholder rejects it in writing.